danielmcheng1/danielmcheng1.github.io/scaling-systems.md

 Such systems utilize Paxos, a family of protocols for ensuring consensus amongst all boxes.
 This typically involves exchanging a series of promises between slaves and master(s) to determine who has the latest version of the data--before this latest version is propagated across all boxes.

-Hence, we have arrived at the well-known CAP theorem, which states the following:
+Hence, we have arrived at the well-known __CAP theorem__, which states the following:
 1. Network failure is inevitable; hence, data will not always transfer successfully between machines
 2. In the presence of network failure, a system can either be highly available, or highly consistent, but not both